 I have always appreciated automobiles which are stylish, leading-edge, and have a degree of performance.
 My tastes in autos has evolved over the years, from sports cars with great performance when I was a young man, to more mainstream designs during my middle years, and now that I’m retired, my taste in autos is swinging back to the more exciting variety again!

-Below are the automobiles I have owned.
-I might add to this list in future to include autos I have driven (and liked), or lusted after.
-You will find my most current automobile at the top of the list, and the first car I purchased at the bottom of the list.
+Below are the automobiles I have owned – my most current automobile at the top of the list, and the first car I purchased is at the bottom (but not forgotten).

 Ever since Tesla announced the Model S, I have been fascinated with this all-electric car.
 I finally decided to take a test drive in Vancouver in early May 2014.
 At that point, the car really got under my skin, since I was very much impressed with the test drive.
-I talked myself out of the purchase twice, but eventually decided to go for my dream car.
+I talked myself out of the purchase twice, but eventually decided to go for my dream car after closely relating to Sid Schwab’s Customer Story.
 I placed the order in late May, took delivery in late September 2014.

 Tesla doesn’t have a dealership network.
 Instead, they sell direct to their customers through their website.
 I purchased this car by selecting the options I wanted and clicked “Purchase” on the Tesla website – it’s no different than buying a toaster from Amazon, except for the price of course!
 My configuration: 85 kWh Model S rear-wheel drive, Pearl White Body Color, 19″ Wheels with Michelin Primacy Tires, Dual Chargers, Fog Lamps, Obeche Wood Matte Décor, Parking Sensors, Smart Air Suspension, Subzero Weather Package, Supercharger Enabled, Tan Nappa Leather Seats, Tech Package.